Understanding online payroll

 Key takeaways

-• Choose payroll software that integrates directly with your accounting system to eliminate manual data entry and reduce reconciliation errors between separate platforms.
+- Choosing payroll software that integrates with your accounting system eliminates manual data entry and reduces reconciliation errors between separate platforms

-• Prioritize automated tax compliance features that calculate withholdings, submit deposits, and file forms automatically to avoid penalties and missed deadlines.
+- Automated tax compliance features calculate withholdings, submit deposits, and file forms on your behalf, helping you avoid penalties and missed deadlines

-• Implement employee self-service portals to reduce your administrative workload by letting team members access pay stubs, update personal information, and download tax forms independently.
+- Employee self-service portals reduce your administrative workload by letting team members access pay stubs, update personal information, and download tax forms on their own

-Xero payroll combines automation with flexibility to handle the payroll needs of growing small businesses.
-Here's what you get.
+The right online payroll software combines automation with flexibility to handle the needs of growing small businesses.
+Here are the core features to look for.

 Automated tax calculations and filing

-Automatic tax calculations remove the guesswork from payroll.
+Automatic tax calculations remove the guesswork from every pay run.
 The software calculates federal income tax, Social Security, Medicare, and applicable state taxes based on each employee's W-4 information.
-For example, the IRS sets the social security tax rate at 6.2% and the Medicare tax rate at 1.45% for both employee and employer.

-When it's time to file, Xero and Gusto handle the submissions.
+When it's time to file, your payroll accounting software handles the submissions.
 Quarterly and annual tax forms go directly to the IRS and state agencies on your behalf.

 Direct deposit and flexible payment schedules